removingnest109/openstream/README.md

 - `GET /api/playlists/id` — List songs in a selected playlist
 - `GET /health` — Health check
 - `POST /api/tracks/upload` — Upload a track from a local file
-- `POST /api/download` — Download a track from Youtube or Spotify
 - `POST /api/ingestion/scan` — Scan for new tracks
 - `POST /api/playlists` — Create a new playlist